snyderc/FCC-Prompts/README.md

-# Projects I've Done Through FreeCodeCamp (Non-Beta Curriculum)
+# Projects I've Done Based on FreeCodeCamp Project Prompts

-This repository contains projects I've worked on based on the project ideas from FreeCodeCamp.org -- specifically the first version of their curriculum.
-Projects that come from what is currently (as of 2018) called their "beta" curriculum have been placed in a separate repository, "FreeCodeCamp-Beta."
+This repository contains projects I've worked on based on the project ideas from FreeCodeCamp.org.

-### Prerequisites

-Any prerequisites will be listed within the individual projects.

-### Installing

-Any installation instructions will be listed within the individual projects.

-## Deployment

-Any deployment notes will be listed within the individual projects.
+Some projects were completed using the pre-2018 version of the FreeCodeCamp curriculum, or are supplemental projects not part of the 2018 version's required projects.
+Those are located in the "Additional Projects" folder.

+All projects are written in JavaScript, using various libraries and frameworks.

 ## Author